 As you know I like to analyse such things …… Apparently, the meat has a bad reputation for making eaters sleepy, but is there really science to back that up?
-My google alerts feed increases around this time of the year due to the connection of turkey with the word ‘serotonin’.
-So for me, this is very educational.
-Those who read my blog article on the ‘S’ word may remember that tryptophan is one of the bodies amino acids and is partly responsible for the manufacture of Serotonin in our system.
-Turkey is said to be high in tryptophan although most say it is no higher than many other meats.
-I’ve also heard the stories about how eating too much turkey makes you sleepy.
-Melatonin is said to be the hormone which helps with sleep regulation and is manufactured from Serotonin (which is manufactured from tryptophan).
-However, the articles I read, (one was from the New York Times and one from Time Magazine) both confirm this is not exactly correct with one describing the turkey/sleepy connection as a “common myth” mainly due to the other food and drink consumed at the same time as the turkey In any case, what’s wrong with an afternoon or evening nap after a traditional meal?
+My google alerts feed increases around this time of the year due to the connection of turkey with the word ‘serotonin’ (one of my alert keywords).
+So, for me, this is very educational.
+Those who read my Serotonin article may remember that tryptophan is one of the key amino acids in our diet and is partly responsible for the manufacture of Serotonin in our system.
+Turkey is said to be high in tryptophan although some say it’s no higher than many other types of meat.
+I’ve also heard stories about how eating too much turkey makes you sleepy.
+Melatonin is said to be the hormone that helps with sleep regulation and is manufactured from Serotonin (…..which is manufactured from tryptophan).
+If you’re confused so far, you’ve probably had too much turkey and feel sleepy!
+However……… the articles I read, (New York Times and Time Magazine) both confirm the turkey/sleepy connection as a “common myth” and actually could be due to the copious amounts of other food and drink consumed at the same time as the turkey!
+In any case, what’s wrong with an afternoon or evening nap after a traditional meal?

-Actually I read that turkey is a really healthy meat to eat, it’s low in fat, full of protein and other nutrients including the important B vitamins that NET patients might be at risk of deficiency (B3 and B12).
+For those worried about eating too much tryptophan, don’t be, all NET dietitians say you should not be concerned about this and the only food restrictions that apply are right before the 5HIAA test as directed by your local specialist.
+Actually, I also read that turkey is a really healthy meat to eat, it’s low in fat, full of protein and other nutrients including the important B vitamins that NET patients might be at risk of being deficient.
 Note to self …… eat more turkey!

 Enjoy your Thanksgiving!
 It’s OK to have a nap too ……

-On a personal note, I’m also very thankful to still be here after 8 years!
+On a personal note, I’m also very thankful to still be here after 11 years!

-Thanks for reading
+Thanks for reading.